fixate/mandrill_queue/README.md

 ## TODO

+1. NB!
+Change DSL to pass in arguments to blocks so that the class context is still accessible within them.
-1. Render ActionView views to mailers.
+2. Render ActionView views to mailers.
-2. Allow synchonous sending.
+3. Allow synchonous sending.

 ## Contributing